FusionAuth/fusionauth-quickstart-rust-actix-web/article.md

   `.gitignore` file and never commit secrets to version control.
 </Aside>

-### The Basic {frontmatter.technology} Application
+### The Basic {frontmatter.framework} Application

-While this guide builds a new {frontmatter.technology} project, you can use the same method to integrate your existing project with FusionAuth.
+While this guide builds a new {frontmatter.framework} project, you can use the same method to integrate your existing project with FusionAuth.

 <Aside type="note">
   Note that the `phpimage.Dockerfile` in the root directory of the project configures Apache to serve files from the `public` directory over the web, to hide `vendor` and configuration files.
 If you're not using Docker, you will need to do this yourself.